3. Seth: The Initiator

 We are just getting started becoming conscious of, feeling into and receiving heart centers as big as this.
 There is a supermassive black hole at our center.
 Each point of light is a star.
 We are invited to have hearts and consciousness this complex, gentle, expansive and deep – we have hearts that can imagine trillions of years of lifetimes and smile.

 Depth psychology has already been saying this and there is enough clinical and empirical data to support it.
-A single heart’s intelligence can realize or recollect, to use the old word, that there is an immensely more ancient, enduring galactic heart intelligence that has been invisibly guiding and supporting.
+A single heart’s intelligence can realize or recollect that there is an immensely more ancient, enduring galactic heart intelligence that has been invisibly guiding and supporting.
 There is an immense new gravitational solidity to the individual heart and when awakened, it is no longer quite so easily influenced.
 This was a fundamental message of C.G.
 Jung’s 1958 (!) book, The Undiscovered Self.

 The “I” of our daytime minds is a ‘self’ with the small ‘s’ and that self carries inside it and is surrounded by a deeper, often unconscious, therefore unseen, “Self” with the capital “S”, thus the title of the book.
 Among Jung’s points in the text is that an individual with no sense of Self is easily possessed by and swept up into mass movements.
 He stressed that the cultivation of an inner knowledge of Self that can anchor the individual has been the primary goal of religions and that a society that is prone to mass emotion is one in which the religions have failed the people.
 Yet, it is also a society where the people have not taken it upon themselves to do the inner work, the taking inventory, respecting their own dreams and visions as being of God as much as the dreams and visions of any so-called Godman or Godwoman, Superman or Superwoman solemnly raised up before us or shoved down our throats.

-Our collective right of passage mirrored by our solar system’s unseen guidance of the many that are also the wholeness of the galactic center is to encourage and remind always that deeper rooted-ness and delight in being comes in the cultivation of the sense of Self, a sense of the wholeness that guides our being.
-In our Christian mythology, this is a passage through the Messiah complex into an awareness that resonates with the compassion Earth has towards human beings – all beings are unique and complex Messiahs.
+We are planetary beings of immense endurance of biology and consciousness.
+We are called to deeper rooted-ness and delight in being that is a gift for which all that has lived before bequeathed us.
+We are uniquely called to the cultivation of the sense of Self.
+By this, I mean as sense of the wholeness that guides our being.
+In Christian mythology, this is a passage through the Messiah complex into an awareness that resonates with the compassion Earth has towards human beings – all beings are unique and complex Messiahs.

 The above image is attributed to Siddartha, the Buddha.
 It includes his past lives over many lifetimes, including one where he was a stag that saved others by sacrificing itself.
 It is often used when teaching about being unconsciously bound to the cycle of birth-death-re-birth.
 In my own life, the way this idea is developing includes Christianity and the Messiah complex.
 I recollect lives as a Crusader severely wounded in Antioch during the 1099 approach to the siege of Jerusalem, as a Jesuit missionary in the 1630’s trying to convert the Haudenosaunee, as a French Revolutionaire disillusioned by the horrors of La Terreur, as an Abolitionist Yankee whose certainty died at Shiloh, near Corinth, Tennessee, as a soldier in the trenches of World War One, as a young Nazi who turned against the party’s genocidal acts…and others.